alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ### Measurement

-Create a benchmark for fast feedback
+Create a benchmark for quick feedback
 TODO

 Is good enough.